-As we start up our courses again, we are taking steps to ensure the safety of students and facilitators.
+As we start up our courses again, we are taking steps for safe classes to ensure the safety of students and facilitators.

 These steps include:

 Each participant will be seated at their own table and tables will be spaced 2 metres apart.

 Participants will be asked a series of COVID-19 exposure questions 1 day before the course and responses will be verified upon arrival for the training.
 In the event that you cannot attend the course based on your exposure, you will be rescheduled.